 Continuing Education Grant

 The purpose of Medical Library Association (MLA) Continuing Education Grants is to provide members with the opportunity to develop their knowledge of the theoretical, administrative, or technical aspects of librarianship.
-More than one continuing education (CE) grant may be offered in a year.
-The grant may be used either for MLA opportunities offered through MEDLIB-ED, and Annual Meeting CE courses, or for other CE activities.
-Submit your application for these grants of $100 to $500.
+More than one continuing education (CE) grant may be awarded in a year.
+The grant may be used either for MLA opportunities offered through MEDLIB-ED or other CE activities.

 - The applicant must hold a graduate degree in library science.